dipamsen/MDNotes/Chemistry/AcidsBasesSalts.md

 - **Reaction of acids with Metallic oxides**

   Metal oxides are basic in nature.
-Thus, when an acid reacts with a metal oxide, both neutralize each other.
+Thus, when an acid reacts with a metal oxide, both neutralise each other.
 In this reaction, respective salt and water is formed.

   $\ce{Acid + Metal Oxide -> Salt + Water}$